manofthemountain/picobrew_pico/README.md

   - DD-WRT/Open-WRT etc : Add addional dnsmasq options `address=/picobrew.com/<Server IP running this code>`
   - PiHole: Go to Local DNS Records and add picobrew.com with the IP of your local server to the list.

+## Install

 ### Option 1: Running pre packaged server via Docker
 Docker v19.x (https://docs.docker.com/get-docker/)

 #### Setup/Run

-Setup the following directory structure for use by the server.
+Create the following directory structure for use by the server.
 ```
 recipes/
   pico/